 Consumer Spending

 The burden of student loan debt restrains consumer spending as graduates allocate a significant portion of their income towards loan repayments.
-This reduced spending power affects individual financial stability and has broader implications on the economy by slowing down overall consumption levels.
+This reduced spending power affects individual financial stability and has broader economic implications by slowing overall consumption.

 Limited disposable income due to student loans impacts purchasing behaviour, leading to decreased spending on goods and services.
 This decrease in consumer spending can have cascading effects on businesses and industries reliant on consumer demand.